luizcarloskazuyukifukaya/s3pythonsamples/README.md

 **(Note)** For installation details, you can refer [AWS SDK for Python (Boto3)](https://aws.amazon.com/sdk-for-python/).

 ### Profile and region
-Then, set up a default region and the profile for Wasabi by manually creating the configuration file (in ~/.aws/config):
+Then, set up a default region and the profile for Wasabi by manually creating the configuration file in your home directory (in ~/.aws/config):
 ```~/.aws/config
 [default]
 region = ap-northeast-1